idanefroni/Conservatory/README.txt

 7. Generate a neutral model for phyloP under the name <family>.mod and place in the genomes directory.
    Conservatory can try a generate a neutral model automatically based on 4-fold codon variants.
 For that, you need the CDS sequences for each genome named <genomename>.cds.fasta in the family directory

-   * First, determine the orthology by CNS alignments using:
+   * First, determine the orthology by CNS alignments by running 'buildConservation --just-family-alignment' for all genes in the genome.
-	./processConservation --reference <referenceGenomeName> --just-family-alignment
+	This can be done by looping over all genes in the reference and running ./scripts/buildConservation --reference <referenceGenomeName> --just-family-alignment --locus <geneID> [--tmp-dir $TMPDIR]

-	* this computes the alignments for all genes in the genome.
+	This computes the alignments for all genes in the genome.
 Depending on genome size and computer resources, this can take hours to days.
+	This part is best performed in parallel.
+We use the processConservation job located in the jobs directory.

-   * Build the model using
-	./script/buildModel --reference <referenceGenomeName> --tree <treeFileName>
+   * After alignments have been computed, you can build the model and calibrate the tree using ./script/buildModel --reference <referenceGenomeName> --tree <treeFileName>

-   The model will be placed in the genome directory.
+   The model will be placed in the genomes directory.
 The models in the github directory are those of the 10 reference genome families currently used by us.

 7. Once the genome database has been generated, you can build the CNS for any given gene using:
 	./scripts/buildConservation --reference <referenceGenome> --locus <geneName> --min-phylop-score [score]

 	The min-phylop-score is the minimum -log-pvalue used to define conservation.
-This can vary greatly between different reference genomes and families. this parameter has to be determined empirically and we detail a method for that in the paper.
-The git hub cutoffs.csv file has the scores we used for the 10 reference genomes
+This can vary greatly between different reference genomes and families, and greatly depends on the phylogenetic coverage in your family.

+	  For our dataset, the default was 1.75, but if multiple references are used, this parameter is best determined empirically.
+The cutoffs.csv file has the scores we used for the 10 reference genomes

+	You can run this script by iterating over all genes in the references, or in parallel on a computing cluster.

-	Output alignment files will be in alignments\<familyName>\<geneName>
+	Output alignment files will be in alignments/<familyName>/<geneName>
-	Output CNS files will be in CNS\<familyName>\<geneName>
+	Output CNS files will be in CNS/<familyName>/<geneName>

-	rocess all genes in the genome.
-This is a long process.

-	See --help for additional options.

-Conservatory can be run for individual genes.
-Data can be merged to generate a complete list for a given reference genome or merged between different reference genome to generate a composite CNS database.
+8. Conservatory can be run for individual genes, but is more powerful when the CNS data is merged into a unified dataset.
+To merge all CNS for a reference genome:

+	Concat all CNS/<familyName>/*.cns.csv directory to a single file <familyName>.cns.csv Concat all CNS/<familyName>/*.map.csv directory to a single file <familyName>.map.csv

+	then run
+	./mergeCNS --in-cns <familyName>.cns.csv --in-map <familyName>.map.csv --out-cns <familyName>.merged.cns.csv --out-map <familyName>.merged.map.csv

+	This will generate a single merged file with unique names for all CNS in the reference genome.

+9. If you want to merge CNS dataset from multiple references:

+	Concat all the family.merged.cns.csv files to conservatory.cns.csv Concat all the family.merged.map.csv files to conservatory.map.csv

+	Then merge using:

+	./mergeCNS --merge-deep --in-cns conservatory.cns.csv --in-map conservatory.map.csv --out-cns conservatory.merged.cns.csv --out-map conservatory.merged.map.csv

 **********************************************************************************************************************************************************

 ** Update History

+4/9/2025: Release 2.0.1
 3/12/2022: Version 2.0.1 beta version